2019 Tour Programme

 FRANCE: NATO Tiger Meet (227909)

 We now have confirmation that there will be a Spotters Day during the 2019 NATO Tiger Meet which takes place on BA 118 Mont-de-Marsan in the south of France.
 The Spotters Day will be Friday, 17th May.
 It is not planned to stage an airshow over a weekend.
-We will arrive at our hotel on the Tuesday evening and enjoy the next 2 days at the landing end of the runway, outside the base, photographing aircraft as they land.
-We will also be requesting a visit to the French equivalent of the USA’s AMARG, Chateaudun.
-There is also the CANOPEE aviation museum here: their website lists 50 aircraft in the collection.
-All our previous ‘Tiger Tours’ have proved exceptionally popular so we recommend you book your place as soon as the provisional itinerary appears – or email us to put your details on the Tiger file.
+We will now arrive at our hotel on the Wednesday and enjoy the next day at the landing end of the runway, outside the base, photographing aircraft as they land.
+Confirmation has been received from the hosts of the Tiger Meet that you can get your Spotter’s Pass through Ian Allan – or go on their website and purchase it directly.
+All our previous ‘Tiger Tours’ have proved exceptionally popular so we recommend you book your place as soon as the provisional itinerary appears.

 FRANCE: 75th Anniversary of D-Day (227901)